 Know Your Risk, Know Your Role, Take Action Today!

-As levee status changes or comes under review, community officials must be able to communicate effectively with residents and business owners, the insurance community, lenders and real estate agents, as well as the media and other community leaders.
-FEMA has developed the Levee Outreach Toolkit, available through the webpages listed below, to assist in outreach efforts regarding levees.
-The toolkit includes templated, flexible materials which local government officials and agencies can adapt and use to address flood risks behind levees and the flood insurance implications of levee status changes in their communities.
+As the status of a levee system is changed or comes under review, community officials must be able to communicate effectively with residents and business owners, the insurance community, lenders and real estate agents, and the media and other community leaders.
+FEMA has developed the Levee Outreach Toolkit, available through the webpages listed below, to support these outreach efforts.
+The toolkit includes flexible template materials that local government officials and agencies can adapt and use to address flood risks behind levees and the flood insurance implications of levee status changes in their communities.

-The Toolkit covers many - but not all - of the communications needs of communities whose flood risk zones and Special Flood Hazard Areas are being remapped or revised.
+The Toolkit covers many—but not all—of the communication needs for communities whose flood risk zones and Special Flood Hazard Areas are being remapped or revised.
 Users are encouraged to adapt the materials as needed and use the fact sheet templates to create any additional pieces they may need.
-Additional levee outreach materials that can be used by Real Estate, Lending and Insurance Professionals are available through the Real Estate, Lending and Insurance Professionals: Levee Mapping Status page.
+Additional levee outreach materials that can be used by real estate, lending, and insurance professionals are available through the Real Estate, Lending and Insurance Professionals: Levee Mapping Status page.

 The toolkit is separated into the following sections to address three core levee status designations and outreach: